 Students are encouraged to approach challenges—whether on the mat, in school, or at work—with patience, open-mindedness, and an unwavering respect for themselves and others.

-This philosophy is not reserved only for advanced practitioners.
+This philosophy isn't reserved only for advanced practitioners.
 Even beginners, from their first lesson, are introduced to concepts of self-reflection, humility, and empathy.

 The Center’s traditional approach and unity with O Sensei’s teachings foster an atmosphere where everyone is supported to grow—physically, intellectually, and emotionally.